 The large 200 room hotel overlooking the lake is associated mostly with feelings of being watched and not being alone.

 All photos above were taken by our team.
-Some of them have unexplained things in them – in our opinion at least – feel free to let us know what you see on one of our Social Media sites.
+Some of them have unexplained things in them – in our opinion at least – feel free to let us know what you see in the Comments below.

 Tremendous amounts of energy surrounding the Bellevue hotel as well as feelings of being watched from the empty windows.

 Also, large amounts of energy from the empty floors above the theatre – this is also the entrance into the ghost town – as well as seeing the curtains twitch and feelings of being watched from the same windows.

 Feelings of not being alone in the majority of the buildings.

 Faint apparition of a little girl in the basement – down 2 ramps – of the buildings housing the heritage mining equipment.

 Unexplained mists in the CPR rail car in the roundhouse.
 Reflections seen out of the corner of our eyes in the same car.